Gnitoon/ppShow/README.md

 ## IMPORTANT NOTICE:
 Both options 'zero after messages' and 'min. mentions' affect how often they will appear on screen keeping low values (ex: -1 and 5) in both will make it change faster.
-This will depend on chat speed,

- the ammount of messages
+This will depend on chat speed and the ammount of messages.
 <br>

 For most cases 5~ and 20~ will be good for 'emote bursts'